metrico/qryn-docs/docs/introduction.md

 **qryn** is a _fast, thin, all-in-one_ _**polyglot**_ observability stack built on top of _**ClickHouse**_

-_Logs, Metrics and Traces made simple, right out of the box - batteries included!_ 🔋
+_Designed from the ground up to handle infinite Logs, Metrics and Traces, right out of the box - batteries included!_ 🔋

 <!-- tabs:start -->